-Woodlands, also known as the Frederick Blount Plantation, is a historic plantation house at Gosport, AL. This house, built by Frederick Spaight Blount in 1840, is one of the oldest homes in Clarke County, AL. Woodlands is a Carolina style cottage that has two full stories with side-gables.
-The house also features fine Greek Revival detailing, including eight fluted Doric columns supporting the front porch.
+Constructed around 1840 as the seat of a 2,000 acre plantation, Woodlands is one of the finest of the few remaining antebellum homes in Clarke County.
+This house is a Creole style cottage that’s enriched with Greek Revival detailing, including eight fluted Doric columns supporting the front porch.
 The front entrance door, centered in the five bay facade, is surrounded by sidelights and surmounted by a transom light, with these flanked by pilasters and crowned with a simple entablature.
-The house was added to the National Register of Historic Places on April 28, 1980, due to its architectural significance.
+The most noted feature of the house is a small elliptical vault in the porch ceiling which allows space for an oval bullseye window above the entrance.
+This design is unique in Alabama.
+Woodlands is in excellent structural condition and has been extremely well-maintained.
+It was added to the National Register of Historic Places (NRHP) on April 28, 1980.